-Existing Lot with Residence - Allow for a total of (1) one additional dwelling unit on all substandard parcels that are over 4 acres, and contained an existing residence before June 3, 1981, Substandard, legally created A-1 EX zoned parcels between 4 and 35 acres in size, with one existing residence as of June 3, 1981, may be rezoned and divided by certified survey map to allow no more than one additional dwelling unit, provided that the proposed development can satisfy the Town's siting criteria.
-No parcel divided for the purpose of adding to add a dwelling unit shall be redivided in the future.
-For the purpose of developing to develop additional dwelling units.
-When permitted divisions of an original substandard parcel are exhausted, the Town will recommend to the County Board that a deed notice be recorded as a condition of the rezone.
+Substandard, legally created A-1EX zoned parcels between 4 and 35 acres in size, with one existing residence as of June 3, 1981 may be rezoned and divided by certified survey map to allow no more than one additional Dwelling unit, provided that the proposed development can satisfy the Town's siting criteria.
+No parcel divided for the purpose of adding a Dwelling Unit shall be re-divided in the future for the purpose of developing additional Dwelling units.
+When permitted divisions of an original substandard parcel are exhausted, the Town will recommend to the County board that a deed notice be recorded as a condition of the rezone.

 Illegally created substandard parcels are not permitted to divide.
-Landowners may be required to obtain a written determination of the legal status of their property from the Dane County Land Division Review officer.
-Illegally created substandard parcels with an existing residence as of June 3, 1981, may be permitted to rezone to an appropriate district to bring the parcel into compliance, provided the parcel complies with all density and siting criteria of the Town of Black Earth Comprehensive Plan.
+Landowners may be required to obtain a written determination of legal status of their property from the Dane County Land Division Review officer.
+Illegally created substandard parcels with an existing residence as of June 3, 1981 may be permitted to rezone to an appropriate district to bring the parcel into compliance, provided the parcel complies with all density and siting criteria of the Town of Black Earth Comprehensive Plan.

-- k.
+- c.
 Deed Notices.
-Whenever a rezoning results in reaching reaches the maximum number of dwelling units available under the provisions of the above paragraph, the Town, as part of the rezoning, shall require that a deed notice be recorded against the balance of the parcel to prevent further development. - Duplexes: Duplexes constructed after the date of adoption of the Town of Black Earth Comprehensive Plan shall count as two dwelling units toward the density limitation.
-Conversion of an existing single-family residence to a duplex shall count as one additional dwelling unit toward the density limitation. - m.
+Whenever a rezoning results in reaching the maximum number of Dwelling Units available under the provisions of the above paragraph, the Town as part of the rezoning shall require that a deed notice be recorded against the balance of the parcel to prevent further development. - d.
+Duplexes: Duplexes constructed after the date of adoption of the Town of Black Earth Comprehensive Plan shall count as two Dwelling units toward the density limitation.
+Conversion of an existing single-family residence to a duplex shall count as one additional Dwelling unit toward the density limitation. - e.
 Site Plan Review: If the proposed development meets the criteria above, a site plan will be required to ensure that all of the development concerns are adequately addressed.
-The process for the review of development proposals and rezoning is outlined in Section B of this chapter.
-Policy 10 (Conservation Design and Development Siting Standards). - n.
-Records: The Town of Black Earth keeps records of past land divisions and available dwelling units for all parcels.
-The Town recommends that any party wishing to purchase land for the purpose of a dwelling unit validate any and/or all potential dwelling units with the County.
+The process for review of development proposals and rezoning is outlined in Section B of this chapter. - f.
+Records: The Town of Black Earth keeps records of past land divisions and available Dwelling units for all parcels.
+The Town recommends that any party wishing to purchase land for the purpose of a Dwelling unit validate any and/or all potential Dwelling units with the County.

-13. Rezoning for Commercial Development.
+14. Rezoning for Commercial Development.

 - a.
 Limited family businesses, as defined in the County Zoning Ordinance, will be reviewed and considered as conditional use permits, which do not require rezoning. - b.
 Non-agricultural commercial uses must be consistent and compatible with land uses as outlined in this Plan.
-Rezoning for such uses will be considered if the following criteria are met: - i.
-Be consistent with the Town land use goals, objectives, and policies as outlined in this Plan. - ii.
-Have access to a state or county highway. - iii.
-Provide a buffer between the commercial use and the adjacent noncommercial - iv.
-Minimize conflicts with nearby residences and farm operations. - v.
-No holding tank installation will be required to serve the commercial use.

-- vi.
-The service offered is one generally needed by Town residents. of the Town. - vii.
-Written impact statements are submitted assessing the impact of the project on farms, farmland, natural resources, scenic qualities, town roads, taxes, and opportunities for employment.
+Rezoning for such uses will be considered if the following criteria are met: - a.
+Be consistent with the Town land use goals, objectives and policies as outlined in this Plan. - b.
+Have access to a state or county highway. - c.
+Provide a buffer between the commercial use and the adjacent noncommercial use. - d.
+Minimize conflicts with nearby residences and farm operations. - e.
+No holding tank installation will be required to serve the commercial use. - f.
+The service offered is one generally needed by residents of the Town. - g.
+Written impact statements are submitted assessing the impact of the project on farms, farmland, natural resources, scenic qualities, town roads, taxes and opportunities for employment.